AndrewRoe34/quick-sched/CONTRIBUTING.md

 sb.append("\n\n");
 ```

-### Additional Notes
-For further clarification on proper standards, refer to Effective Java and Gang of Four Design Patterns.
-These two texts offer plenty of valuable insights for how you should be writing Object-Oriented Java code.

 ## Documentation
 When integrating a new feature or performing an edit, good documentation must always persist with change.
 While we don't require comments, classes and methods are an absolute requirement.
 We will go through the style enforced by this community.